 What is a solar power system?

-A solar power system is made up of multiple photovoltaic (PV) panels, a Dc to AC power converter (called inverter) and a rack system that holds the PV panels in place.
+The main components of a solar power system are photovoltaic (PV) panels, a DC to AC power converter (called an inverter) and a rack system that holds the PV panels in place.

 Solar Photovoltaic (PV) panels are generally fitted on the roof.
-They should face in an easterly, northerly or westerly direction.
-The panels should be tilted at particular angles to maximize the amount of sunlight that hits the panels.
+For good power generation panels should face in an easterly, northerly or westerly direction.
+South facing panels will work but generation is much reduced, especially in winter.
+Ideally panels should be tilted to a minimum of 10 degrees to ensure they are naturally cleaned by the rain.

 Solar panels are different to solar hot water systems, which are also mounted on household roof-tops but use the heat from the sun to provide hot water for household uses, in a similar principle like a hose in summer contains hot water after a few hours in the sun.

-The technology to convert sunlight into electricity was developed in the 19th century, but it was only in the second half of the 20th century that development accelerated behind the need to provide reliable supplies of electricity in remote locations, to satellites in space to homes and businesses in Australia.
+The technology to convert sunlight into electricity was developed in the 19th century, but it was only in the second half of the 20th century that development accelerated behind the need to provide reliable supplies of electricity in remote locations, to satellites in space and to homes and businesses in Australia and around the world.